 Students participating in the June session of the Summer Acting Training Program have the option of taking a Musical Theater Master Class.
 Taught by casting director Jay Binder, who has run the casting for more than fifty Broadway shows, this intense workshop focuses on vocal technique, interpretation, and musical performance.
 Classes are small and each student receives plenty of one-on-one coaching.

-Level 1 classes let beginning performers explore the physical, emotional, and vocal techniques necessary for an energized, focused, creative on-camera performance.
+Technique Level classes let beginning performers explore the physical, emotional, and vocal techniques necessary for an energized, focused, creative on-camera performance.

 An introduction to the ideas of Stanislavski and the foundation of acting through script analysis, monologues, exercises, and scene work.